sparkflows/sparkflows-docs/docs/jupyter-guide/overview.rst

 Overview
 --------

-Jupyter Notebook is an open-source web-based application that allows Data Scientists and Python developers to create and share documents that contain live code, equations, visualizations, and narrative text.
+A Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
+Uses for Jupyter Notebooks include data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.
+Jupyter Notebooks are widely used in academia and industry for data analysis, scientific research, and education.
+They're a tool to streamline the process of working with data, writing code, and communicating results and insights.

+JupyterHub is a multi-user version of the highly popular Jupyter Notebook, designed to serve notebooks to multiple users.
+It provides a convenient way to serve Jupyter Notebook and other types of interactive Jupyter environments to users who do not need to install anything on their own computers.
+JupyterHub runs in the cloud or on your own hardware, and it makes it easy to serve a pre-configured data science environment to any user with a web browser.
+This flexibility and ease of use have made it a fundamental tool in teaching, learning, and conducting data science at scale.

-Fire Insights comes with integration with Jupyter.
+Fire Insights comes with integration with Jupyter and JupyterHub.

 Details
 =====